Homework 2

 Submission Instructions

 Head over to Blackboard and go to the Homework 2 assignment.
 There you will find a link that you can use to upload your project folder.
+Alternatively you can do the assignment on Posit Cloud.

 If you worked with a partner, only one of you should submit the project folder but both of you should still make a submission to Blackboard so that we have a submission to grade.
-If you have worked with someoone but still have a substantially different project, you can submit separately.

 The person submitting the project folder should take a screen shot of the confirmation message (“Finished Uploading”) and share it with the other group members.
 This screen shot will be what you submit in Blackboard.